Back to Top

 3. Pursuant to EC Section 65001(c), the composition of the shared SSC shall have representation from each group as required in EC Section 65000(c).

-This decision was to ensure that our Court and Community Schools’ Site Council meet the required School site Council Composition for Schools which states:
+This decision was to ensure that our Court and Community Schools’ Site Council meet the required School Site Council Composition for Schools which states:

 1. The principal of the school or his or her designee; classroom teachers employed at the school, selected by classroom teachers employed at the school; and school personnel employed at the school who are not teachers, selected by school personnel employed at the school who are not teachers.
 The classroom teachers selected pursuant to this subparagraph shall constitute a majority of the persons selected pursuant to this subparagraph.
 (EC Section 65000[c][1][A])